koendv/paste_dispenser/README.md

 The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.
 The leadscrew mates with the M4 threaded insert in the plunger.

 Two options exist for the coupler between motor and leadscrew.
-Choose between the 3D-printed ABS coupler and an aluminum coupler.
+Choose between the 3D-printed ABS coupler buying an aluminum or nylon coupler.

 The 3D-printed ABS coupler needs an additional two M3 screws to close.
 Using the ABS coupler makes for a lightweight instrument.
 However, this is a piece under considerable mechanical stress, and the 3D-printed layers happen to be in the direction of the shearing forces.
 The motor torque may cause the coupler to crack or delaminate.
 If that happens, you can try tweaking printing parameters - higher temperature, lower printing speed - to improve bonding between layers.
 Or you can choose to buy a shaft coupler instead.